-To further the spread of Alexa beyond the Echo smart speaker, the Financial Times reported that Amazon is looking to create a pair of glasses the wirelessly tether to a person’s smartphone and allows them to bark commands at Alexa and hear responses from the virtual assistant via the use of a bone-conduction audio system, the type of tech found in high-end audio equipment and the communications technology used by covert military specialists like the UK’s SAS.
+To further the spread of Alexa beyond the Echo smart speaker, the Financial Times reported that Amazon is looking to create a pair of glasses that wirelessly tether to a person’s smartphone and allows them to bark commands at Alexa and hear responses from the virtual assistant via the use of a bone-conduction audio system, the type of tech found in high-end audio equipment and the communications technology used by covert military specialists like the UK’s SAS.

-If the FT‘s sources are to be believed, then there’s a chance we could see a pair of Alexa smart glasses make their debut towards the end of the year, alongside other updates to Amazon’s virtual assistant.
+If the FT‘s sources are to be believed, there’s a chance we could see a pair of Alexa smart glasses make their debut towards the end of the year, alongside other updates to Amazon’s virtual assistant.